How to find a unicorn: a novel model-free, unsupervised anomaly detection method for time series: Results

-\textbf{Detecting hypopnea events on ECG time series.} We applied TOF to the MIT-BIH Polysomnographic Database’s \cite{Ichimaru1999, Goldberger2000} ECG measurements to detect hypopnea events.
-Multichannel recordings were taken on $250$ Hz sampling frequency, and the ECG and respiratory signal of the first recording was selected for further analysis ($n=40000$ data points $1600$ secs).
+\soma{To demonstrate, that the TOF method can reveal unicorns in real world data, we have chosen data series where the existence and the position of the unique event already known.}

-While the respiratory signal clearly showed the hypopnea, there were no observable changes on the parallel ECG signal.
+We applied TOF to ECG measurements from the MIT-BIH Polysomnographic Database’s \cite{Ichimaru99, Goldberger00} to detect apnea event.
+Multichannel recordings were taken on $250$ Hz sampling frequency, and the ECG and respiratory signal of the first recording was selected for further analysis ($n=40000$ data points $1600$ seconds).

-We applied time delay embedding with $E_\mathrm{TOF}=3$, $E_\mathrm{LOF}=7$ and $\tau=0.02$\,s according to the first zerocrossing of the autocorrelation function (SFig. \ref{fig:sup_polysomn_embed}).
-TOF successfully detected hypopnea events in ECG time series, interestingly, the unique behaviour was found mostly during T-waves when the breathing activity was almost shut down (Fig.\,\ref{fig:ecg}, $k=11$, $M=5$ s).
-In contrast, LOF was sensitive to the increased and irregular breathing before hypopnea ($k=200$, threshold$=0.5$ \%).
-This example shows that this new method could be useful for biomedical signal processing and sensor data analysis.
+While the respiratory signal clearly showed the apnea, there were no observable changes on the parallel ECG signal.

-\textbf{Detecting gravitational waves.} As a second example of real world datasets, we analyzed gravitational wave detector time series around the GW150914 merger event \cite{Abbott2016} (Fig.\,\ref{fig:grav}).
-The LIGO Hanford detector's signal ($4096$ Hz) was downloaded from the GWOSC database\cite{Abbot2019}.
+We applied time delay embedding with $E_\mathrm{TOF}=3$, $E_\mathrm{LOF}=7$ and $\tau=0.02\mathrm{\,s}$ according to the first zerocrossing of the autocorrelation function (Fig.\,S9).
+TOF successfully detected apnea events in ECG time series; interestingly, the unique behaviour was found mostly during T waves when the breathing activity was almost shut down (Fig.\,\ref{fig:ecg}, $k=11$, $M=5\mathrm{\,s}$).
+In contrast, LOF was sensitive to the increased and irregular breathing before apnea ($k=200$, threshold$=0.5\mathrm{\,\%}$), \soma{while the top discord ($M=5\mathrm{\,s}$) were found at the transient between the irregular breathing and the apnea.} This example shows that our new method could be useful for biomedical signal processing and sensor data analysis.